 Our kitchen was fully functional before the remodel.
 Indeed, it had been updated only 20 years earlier.
-But there were several things about the kitchen I had grown dissatisfied with and I knew that making changes now would achieve two ends.
+But there were several things about the kitchen I had grown dissatisfied with and I knew that making changes now would achieve three ends.
 First, the Dear Husband and I would enjoy cooking in the kitchen more.
-Second — and much more important — the updates would make our home more attractive to buyers, a consideration down the line when it’s time to think about selling.
+Second, it would give us the opportunity to correct some design flaws from previous remodels.
+Third — and much more important — the updates would make our home more attractive to buyers, a consideration down the line when it’s time to think about selling.

 Let’s start with the east wall, moving around the corner to part of the south wall:

 The soffit over the sink is gone, allowing the new cabinets on the south wall to go all the way to the ceiling.
 The old casement windows were failing, which is what started the remodeling ball rolling.
 We replaced them with double-hung windows in keeping with the windows in the rest of our 1913 house.
 Not shown in the photos above are the sliding glass doors that take up the rest of the east wall.

 Here’s the east wall with the valances in place:

 The upper cupboard space gained with the elimination of the east wall soffit was offset by cupboard space lost by having a custom range hood cover installed.
 We also lost a great deal of lower storage space by giving up the angled corner cupboard to the left of the stove containing a very large two-tiered lazy Susan that held most of my pots and pans.
 This forced me to pay attention to the items I actually use in my kitchen and resulted in paring down contents not just there but throughout the kitchen.